 - Notice of filing: The court sends official notice to all creditors listed in your petition, informing them of your bankruptcy filing and the date for the meeting of creditors (also called the “341 meeting”).

 The clerk will provide you with confirmation of your filing, your case number, your trustee’s name, and the date of your 341 meeting.
-Furthermore, this meeting is typically scheduled about 20-40 days after filing, making the next step in your bankruptcy timeline.
+The clerk will set a date for your meeting of creditors, which is generally scheduled several weeks after filing.
+The exact timing depends on your bankruptcy court and can vary by district.

 Step 3: The 341 Meeting of Creditors